apache/directory-fortress-realm/REALM-HOST-SETUP.md

 ___________________________________________________________________________________
 ## Document Overview

 This document describes how to enable global security inside Tomcat to use the Fortress Realm.
-To target setup for a single web application, w/out global security enabled, follow the instructions in the [REALM-CONTEXT-SETUP](./REALM-CONTEXT-SETUP.md).
+To target setup for a single web application, w/out global security enabled, follow the instructions in the [REALM-CONTEXT-SETUP](./REALM-CONTEXT-SETUP.md) instead.

 ___________________________________________________________________________________
 ##  Tips for first-time users